Bonnie K. Browning

 Tokyo, Japan

 One of the highlights of my trip to the 2002 Tokyo International Great Quilt Festival was participating in the Opening Ceremony and afterward getting to show Her Imperial Highness Princess Akishinonomiya through the show.
-Can you imagine a quilt show with 245,000 attendees?
-That's the number of people that came to the Tokyo Dome for this show.

 Also in the photo: Mrs. Baker, wife of U.S. Ambassador Howard Baker, visits with some of the featured Japanese quilt artists.
 Mrs. Baker invited 25 of the Americans who were attending the show to the Ambassador's residence for wine & cheese one evening.
 Ambassador Baker gave us a brief history of the residence.
 They were most gracious hosts -- it was like a touch of home for all of us.